EvisionPRO/NewWholeness/README.md

 <img src="img/cart.png">

 ## Contributors
-I'm very open for any suggestion how can I improve my code in terms of simplicy, functionality and code design.
+I'm open to any suggestions on how I can improve my code in terms of simplicy, functionality and code design.